qdong327/weatherdashboard/README.md

-# weatherdashboard
+# Weather Dashboard

-A simple weather dashboard application that pulls from server-side API's, using Javascript, jQuery and AJAX.
+A simple weather dashboard application that pulls from multiple server-side API's, using Javascript, jQuery, and local storage.
+The HTML/CSS files were started from scratch.

+Link:

+Screenshot: